skito/ATMF-JS/README-BROWSER.md

 __('/mycustom') // Returns "Another custom value"
 ```
 For more advanced example with arguments check the date core extension inside ``src/atmf/engine/ext/date.js``

+&nbsp;

+# Prototyping
+To make your own custom template and culture discovery you need to prototype the ATMF engine.
+[Learn more about it here](https://github.com/skito/ATMF-JS#prototyping).